Spread the cost of your training with Klarna – flexible payment options

 This service exists because the gap is obvious: many restricted operators do not need a full-time transport manager, but they do need a structured way to keep their licence responsibilities under review.

-Transcom’s monthly restricted operator compliance support is built for small operators who need practical oversight, not vague consultancy.
-The aim is to help you spot weak areas earlier, improve record control and keep agreed actions visible before minor issues become bigger compliance problems.
+Transcom's monthly restricted operator compliance support is built for small operators who need practical oversight, not vague consultancy.
+The aim is to help spot weak areas earlier, improve record control and keep agreed actions visible before minor issues become bigger compliance problems — or attract DVSA attention.

 If you hold a restricted operator licence, you remain responsible for making sure the operation is properly controlled.
 Maintenance arrangements need to stand up, defect reporting needs to be taken seriously, records need to be kept properly, and problems need to be identified before they turn into enforcement risk.